 One of the most common causes of stress is failing to get enough sleep.
 With ever-more stressful work environments, 39% of UK adults admit they feel too stressed in their day to day lives.

 After a tough swim, you'll notice that not only do you feel better during the day, you'll also sleep better at night too.
-There's more too: it boosts the time spent in 'deep sleep' and the length of time you're getting shut-eye.
+There's more: it boosts the time spent in 'deep sleep' as well as the length of time you're getting shut-eye.

 I can't emphasize this enough: